 Winky Wright, who’d earlier lost to an undefeated Vargas, finally got his just dues after beating Mosley twice and then giving Trinidad a boxing lesson, before losing to the scourge of the bunch, Hopkins.
 Quartey even made a comeback five years after losing to Vargas, scoring three wins before dropping a controversial decision to Vernon Forrest and finally calling it a day after losing again to Winky Wright.
 Forrest also claimed another title at 154 pounds after beating Quartey, but was tragically murdered while still champion, in 2009.

 All in all, including the original welterweight quartet plus the fights that branched off from them involving Mosley, Forrest, Mayorga, Vargas, Wright and Hopkins, there were a total of 28 bouts over a period of eighteen years, beginning with De La Hoya vs Whitaker in April 1997 and ending when Mosley and Mayorga, long over the hill, fought for a second time in August 2015.
-Whether today’s welterweight division could ever spawn a similarly memorable string of tilts remains to be seen, but at the moment, and with the added complication of COVID-19, things don’t look terribly promising.
-Still, the formula is quite simple: make the best fights.
+Whether today’s welterweight division could ever spawn a similarly memorable string of tilts remains to be seen, but at the moment things don’t look promising.
+Still, the formula is simple: make the best fights.